 Since the execs at WB managed to single-handedly ruin the ongoing course of the DCEU, given what they did with ‘Justice League’ in 2017, I can imagine them having a hard time picking straws from either older properties when they used to be the singular voice in the game, or acquiring new properties and investing in them.
-As the DCEU continues to pick up after ‘Aquaman’ and ‘Shazam’, WB thankfully is focusing towards reviving older properties, principal (and commendable) among them being ‘The Matrix’ trilogy of films, the rumour of a sequel to which a fourth part has long been doing the rounds on the internet.
-However, following some concrete confirmations from the Wachowskis, the writers and the director of the latest ‘John Wick’ film, Chad Stehalski, we know that the project is surely in the works, albeit in early stages of script development right now.
+As the DCEU continues to pick up after ‘Aquaman’ and ‘Shazam’, WB thankfully is focusing towards reviving older properties, principal (and commendable) among them being ‘The Matrix’ trilogy of films, the rumour of a sequel to which, a fourth part had long been doing the rounds on the internet.
+However, following some concrete confirmations from the Wachowskis, and the recent press confirmation from WB that sent the entertainment world in a frenzy, we know that a ‘Matrix 4’ is surely happening, and more importantly, what it will bring to the front when it hits theatres a couple of years from now.
 You can check back later on the same write-up which we will continue updating as soon as new information surfaces.

 I wouldn’t be too wrong in stating that ‘The Matrix’ is a revolution disguised as a film.
 It is a monumental film in my opinion: since its release close to two decades ago, action and science fiction movies have never been the same.
 When I consider action movies and sci-fi movies today, and of the yesteryears, I always tend to see them in a pre-matrix phase and a post-matrix phase, which, I believe is a testament to the impact the film has had on modern sci-fi and action films; an ingenious, clever idea rendered on screen by the Wachowskis, resulting in a film that made many viewers grow wary of the very reality they found themselves in.